boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bar-chart.md

 #### Based on field

-You may select any field from the Based-On section to apply the conditions from the drop-down.
+You can choose any field from the Based-On section to apply the conditions from the drop-down.

 #### Summary type